The Paddock Project

 What will be on the lower floor?

 The lower floor, directly accessible from street level, would offer a mixture of a relaxing café with a restaurant serving the best West Country produce.
 The café space would be flexible so as to accommodate corporate and other events.
-There would be direct access to the lower garden and the quiet sensory garden to the south.
+There would be direct access to the lower garden to the south.

 How will the gallery be accessed?

 The building would be accessed via Paddock Garden to the north as well as from street level to the west.